-At the time of writing, the annual contribution limit for an HSA is $3,550 for an individual plan and $7,100 for a family plan, plus $1,000 catch-up contributions if you are age 55+.
+At the time of writing, for the year 2020, the annual contribution limit for an HSA is $3,550 for an individual plan and $7,100 for a family plan, plus $1,000 catch-up contributions if you are age 55+.

 You can utilize an HSA in 2 primary ways: paying current medical expenses from it, or paying current medical expenses out of pocket and using the HSA as a savings/investment vehicle to pay for medical expenses in retirement.
 Let’s break down why you may choose one of these options over the other.